FOREX-Yen off 9-month low vs dollar; euro eases

 trade, according to Reuters data, before surrendering gains.
 It

-was last down 0.7 percent at 80.42, but still left the dollar
+was last down 0.5 percent at 80.51 but that still leaves the

-with a 5.5 percent gain for the month against the yen.
-It is the
+dollar with a 5.7 percent gain for the month against the yen.

 An options barrier is reported at 82.00 yen, though analysts